reconhub/dibbler/vignettes/dibbler.md

 Annotation of the terminal nodes indicate genetic clusters.

-We can now run `dibbler` on the data, and examine the output:
+We can now run `dibbler` on the data, and examine the output.

+The output items are:
+- `$freq`: a list containing vectors of **estimated cluster frequencies** for each internal node of the graph
+- `$conf`: a vector containing **confidence indices** for the estimates at each node; these are defined as the proportion of terminal nodes in the tree spanning from the node.
+- `$graph`: an `igraph` object containing the above information in addition to the original network

+The graph represent the inferred genetic composition of potential contamination using pie charts for each internal node.
+The size of the symbol is proportional to the 'confidence' associated to this give node.

 ```r
 out <- dibbler(dat)